arnowelzel/lightbox-photoswipe/readme.txt

 = 1.84 =

-* Added option to enable or disable the fullscreen-button in PhotoSwipe
+* Added option to enable or disable the fullscreen button in PhotoSwipe (thanks to Thomas Biering contributing this feature).

 = 1.83 =